Table of Contents

 If you’re thinking of eloping to Yosemite, then firstly, congratulations on your decision to elope!
 It’s one you won’t regret!
 And secondly, you couldn’t have picked a better place to tie the knot.
 Yosemite National Park is one of the most stunning locations for an elopement wedding!
 Magnificent meadows, iconic rock formations, breathtaking cliffside views, lush forests, epic waterfalls, and glistening lakes.
 It’s an oasis of natural beauty, and one of my favorite places to shoot elopement photography.

-Over the years, I’ve captured countless eloping couples make it official in Yosemite.
-And this beautiful region of California never fails to impress.
+As I’ve captured eloping couples making it official in Yosemite, this beautiful region of California never fails to impress.
 The area sees millions of visitors every year, all desperate to photograph its awe-inspiring landscape.
 A landscape that cannot fail to look beautiful in your elopement photography.
 Whether you’re exchanging your vows high up on the cliffs, or down deep in the forest – this region is naturally bountiful in stunning locations to say ‘I do’.

 Your Yosemite elopement photographer should know all the permission procedures, the best venues, times of day, deadlines, and local vendors.
 However, when eloping to Yosemite, or anywhere for that matter, it’s good to also have an understanding of yourself.
 That’s why today, I thought I’d share how to plan a Yosemite elopement with you, and reveal not just the facts.
 But also some simply stunning places to have your dream wedding ceremony.